Registration and Licensure with the College of Pharmacists of Manitoba

 Review and Approval of Documentation

-Once the above requirements in Steps 1 and 2 are met, and all documentation is received by the College, your application and accompanying documents will be taken to the Board of Examiners for review.
-Upon approval by the Board of Examiners, your application and supporting documents will be put forth for approval by the Registrar.
+Once the above requirements in Steps 1 and 2 are met, and all documentation is received by the College, your application and accompanying documents will be reviewed by the Registrar.

 Once your documents have been reviewed, and the approval process is complete, you will be asked by the College to provide the name of the pharmacist you would like to become your preceptor.
 The College will then notify the preceptor to complete to the Preceptor Application , which he/she must then submit to the College for consideration for approval.

 You may not start your internship until you have been notified by the College.

 Applicants must complete a 600-hour internship in Manitoba with a preceptor approved by the Registrar.
 For more information about internships, please see the Frequently Asked Questions document for Interns and Preceptors .

 Click to view a sample copy of the Internship Manual .

 To assist you in finding a suitable pharmacy to do your internship, you may find it helpful to:

 view the College’s Directory of licensed pharmacies in the province;